Train Simulation#

 Caution

 if the joined train is in the front and covers multiple edges, then these must all match the route of the continuing train.
-Also the joining train should have the join-stop on the last edge of it's route.
+Also the joining train should have the join-stop on the last edge of its route.

 Rail Signal Behavior#